UNLOCK YOUR CHILD'S

 7. Mad Men

-Mad Men is a drama TV series set in the 1960s New York City advertising industry.
-It focuses on Sterling Cooper agency’s staff and their struggles in a changing social and political climate.
+Set in the 1960s New York City advertising industry, Mad Men, a TV drama series, focuses on Sterling Cooper agency’s staff and their struggles in a changing social and political climate.
 It explores the industry’s creative process, corporate America’s power structures, and the personal and professional battles of its characters.

 Takeaway: Inputs on entrepreneurship emphasize the importance of imagination, innovation, and risk-taking.